gamblevore/temporal/readme.md

 Compiling should build a lib, and a shell-tool.

-The shell-tool can dump randomness into a file, or just test various approaches and graphically display them in an HTML file.
+The shell-tool can dump randomness into a file, or just test various approaches and graphically display them in an HTML file (like the pics above!)

 to dump randomness: